Japan Summer Trip. Day 8: Kyoto

 The Honmaru fortress

 The inner moat surrounded the Hinomaru Palace.
-Picture taken while I am at the top of Donjon
+The picture was taken while I was at the top of the Donjon.

-The area of the palace is quite big that we spent almost two hours at Nijo Castle.
+The area of the palace is so big that we spent almost two hours at Nijo Castle.

-There is an art exhibition that outlines the art painting by Kana School.
+There is an art exhibition that outlines the art painting by the Kana School.

 It was already noon and we were grooving for Japanese food.
-There were no restaurants or food stall around the Nijo Castle, we decided to take our lunch at Tetsugaku Nomichi (Philosopher's walk) area.
-We took our first bus ride in Japan and it was pretty easy to get familiarize with the local transport.
-Not to mention the timely schedule of the buses amazed us.
+There were no restaurants or food stalls around the Nijo Castle; we decided to take our lunch at the Tetsugaku Nomichi (Philosopher's Walk) area.
+We took our first bus ride in Japan and it was pretty easy to get familiarized with the local transport.
+We were also amazed by the timely schedule of the buses.

 It is not a digital-like signage, but it's pretty accurate